It's Only the End of the World: Filming

 Principal photography began on 26 May 2015 in Montreal.
 Scenes were shot in Laval, Quebec, where a set was established in a small and inconspicuous house in the suburbs.
-Dolan explained that he believed the story is set in Europe, but gave it a small Canadian veneer.
-In the bungalow, the crew set up in the basement, with Mexican director Guillermo del Toro inspecting the equipment.
-Cassel reported sets and lighting were prepared one year before the cast arrived for filming.
+Dolan explained that he believed that the story is set in Europe, but he gave it a small Canadian veneer.
+In the bungalow, the crew set up in the basement, with the Mexican director Guillermo del Toro inspecting the equipment.
+Cassel reported that sets and lighting were prepared one year before the cast arrived for filming.

-Seydoux described her experience working with Dolan as a loving one, saying "It is always a romance.
+Seydoux described her experience working with Dolan as a loving one and said, "It is always a romance.
 I was very excited when I met Xavier for the first time.
 For me, he is a real artist.
-I can say, I am kind of fascinated".
-Cotillard described her part as challenging, citing her character's "flood of incoherences", made up of "mostly aborted sentences and redundancies.
-At first I was terrified by my text and then I understood that her monologues were like the sound of silence".
-Baye was initially taken aback by the heavy makeup applied to her for her character, and took time to adjust.
+I can say, I am kind of fascinated."
+Cotillard described her part as challenging and xiredo her character's "flood of incoherences," which was made up of "mostly aborted sentences and redundancies.
+At first I was terrified by my text and then I understood that her monologues were like the sound of silence."
+Baye was initially taken aback by the heavy makeup applied to her for her character and took time to adjust.
 After only five days of filming, shooting was delayed in August 2015 while Seydoux departed to work on the film Spectre.

-In selecting his soundtrack, Dolan sought "this sort of happy, sad, nostalgia-filled texture".
+In selecting his soundtrack, Dolan sought "this sort of happy, sad, nostalgia-filled texture."
 Hence, he chose "I Miss You" by Blink-182 and "Natural Blues" by Moby.
 The film was dedicated to the deceased Canadian costume designer François Barbeau.